netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

       - kuard.example.com
 ```

-`ingressClass` refers to the ingress class CIC or CPX is running and `spec.secretName` is the name of the secret where the certificate is stored on successful issuing the certificate.
+`ingressClass` refers to the ingress class Citrix ingress controller or CPX is running and `spec.secretName` is the name of the secret where the certificate is stored on successful issuing the certificate.

 Deploy the `certificate.yaml` on the Kubernetes cluster: